Civil, Construction and Environmental Engineering

 3

-Pavement Design and Rehabilitation
+Pavement Design and Rehab

 This course covers two major areas of asphalt and concrete pavements: pavement thickness design and pavement maintenance.
 Topics include pavement design by the Asphalt Institute and AASHTO methods.
 Major maintenance will cover overlay design and slab repair, while routine maintenance will cover distress surveys, pothole repair, and crack and joint sealing.